How to run Background Tasks in ASP.NET

 If your ASP.NET application just needs one background task to runs an a basic scheduled interval, than perhaps you just need the basics of WebBackgrounder.

-Somewhat in response to the need for WebBackgrounder, .NET 4.5.2 added QueueBackgroundWorkItem as a new API.
+Somewhat in response to the need for WebBackgrounder, .NET 4.5.2 added QueueBackgroundWorkItem as a new APIarrow-up-right.
 It's described in above section.

 FluentScheduler is a more sophisticated and complex scheduler that features a fluent interface.
 You have really explicit control over when your tasks run.